1000ch/gistslide/README.md

 ## Lisence

+Contribution resources are correspond to contributors.
 Copyright 1000ch
 Lisenced under the GPL Lisence version 3.